Presidential Address to the Federal Assembly: History

 Prior to the adoption of the Constitution of Russia in December 1993, Russian president Boris Yeltsin addressed directly the people of Russia on several occasions.
 Specifically, on 10 December 1992 speaking at the VII Congress of People's Deputies, he appealed to citizens to collect signatures for the initiative to hold a popular vote of confidence in the President; on 20 March 1993, he gave a televised address to the nation, in which he called the nationwide referendum for 25 April that year.

 After the adoption of the Constitution of the Russian Federation in 1993, presidential addresses to the Parliament became an annual fixture.
 The first such message was read out on 24 February 1994.

 Initially, there was a tradition to give each appeal its own title, for example: "On strengthening the Russian state" in 1994 or "What kind of Russia we are building" in 2000.
 However, since 2003 messages have ceased to be given specific names.

 Initially, the Presidential Address to the Federal Assembly was held in the Marble Hall of the 14th building of the Kremlin.
 In 2008, President Dmitry Medvedev moved the Appeal in the St. George Hall of the Grand Kremlin Palace.
-Also, until 2008, the Chairmen of the Chambers of the Federal Assembly sitting at the podium behind the President.
-Since 2008, the Chairmen of the Chambers sitting among Members of the Federal Assembly.
+Also, until 2008, the Chairmen of the Chambers of the Federal Assembly sat at the podium behind the President, emulating American practice for the analogous State of the Union address.
+Since 2008, the Chairmen of the Chambers now sit among Members of the Federal Assembly.

+No address was held in 2017, due to it being postponed to early 2018.
+It was the first time a presidential address was not given during the year since its introduction.

-In 2018, the message was first held outside the Kremlin.
-It was held in the Manege.
+All messages since 2018 have been held outside the Kremlin.
+The 2018 address was held in the Manege.
 This was due to the increasing number of participants and the need to use infographics.
-In 2019, the message was again held not in the Kremlin, this time the venue was chosen Gostiny Dvor.
+In 2019, the message was held at the Gostiny Dvor.

+Due to the implications of the ongoing Russian invasion of Ukraine, no presidential address was given in 2022.
+The official Russian news agency TASS reported that Putin explained he did not deliver an address in 2022 "because the situation was unfolding very quickly and it was difficult 'to fix the results at a specific point, as well as specific plans for the near future.'"